 When you’re on a ketogenic diet, you are supposed to eat foods that are high in fat, adequate in protein, and low in carbohydrates.
-Cutting carbs and tweaking protein is easy, but how do you do keto fat foods?
+Cutting carbs and tweaking protein is easy, but how do you choose keto fat foods?

 Healthy Oil Sources